hillaryAHR/LIB-201/metadata.md

 - Erin Baucom, 2018.
 "An exploration into archival descriptions of LGBTQ Materials. _The American Archivist_, 81(1): 65-83. doi: https://doi.org/10.17723/0360-9081-81.1.65

 ## Ethical considerations
-People create metadata, and even though they have mostly the best intentions, people also have biases, implicit or explicit.
+People create metadata, and even though they have mostly the best intentions, they also have biases, implicit or explicit.
 Metadata and metadata standards have been created by people with a notably biased frame of reference.
 For example, for many years, the Library of Congress classified books on homosexuality under “sexual deviance.”
 Even more recently, an undergraduate student at Dartmouth College began a campaign to change the “illegal alien” subject heading to “noncitizen,” resulting in a <a href="https://www.ala.org/aboutala/sites/ala.org.aboutala/files/content/ALA%20CD%2056%20RESOLUTION%20on%20Replacing%20the%20Library%20of%20Congress%20Subject%20Heading%20Illegal%20Aliens%20Without%20Further%20Delay%20Final.pdf"> resolution from the American Library Association</a> that has ended its use.
 As you find and create metadata, consider the words you use and the different connotations of their meanings.

 # 1. Metadata-What and Why

-As you transcribe, tag, and create information (or data!) about the letters in the Smith Papers Collection, you are essentially creating _metadata_.
-Metadata is just "data about data," and it's something <a href="https://dictionary.archivists.org/entry/metadata.html">archivists use</a> to describe, preserve, organize, and digitize.
+As you transcribe, tag, and create information (aka data!) about the letters in the Smith Papers Collection, you are essentially creating _metadata_.
+Metadata is just structured "data about data," and it's something <a href="https://dictionary.archivists.org/entry/metadata.html">archivists and librarians use</a> to describe, preserve, organize, and digitize.
 Furthermore, metadata makes items in a collection easy to find and discover.

 Metadata makes the internet work!
 And for this class, it is one of the building blocks of digital research.
 Think about the items in a library database: